 Online Classes on Thinkific and Patreon

-Our Thinkific platform hosts our Official Baksana Dance Vocabulary Training program that teaches students how to dance our specific improvisational format (that includes deep study of finger cymbals) with options for performance and teaching certifications.
-We have multiple levels of these training sessions to work through, and supplemental classes that you can buy a-la-carte!
+Our Thinkific platform hosts our Official Baksana Dance Vocabulary Training program that teaches students how to dance our specific improvisational format.
+BDVT includes deep study of finger cymbals and musicality alongside dance, with options for performance and teaching certifications.
+We have multiple supplemental classes that you can buy a-la-carte!

 We are SO EXCITED to announce the launch of our Patreon page!
 Now, at any time, from anywhere in the world, you can learn:

 Signature Combos & Choreography

 Finger Cymbal Technique

 Pro-tips, mini-drills & more info on our creative process

 Our monthly membership patrons will receive entertaining “behind-the-scenes” and special performance videos.
 This is a GREAT way for us to put energy into making content to share world-wide, and for you to support hard-working, artist-mamas!
 You don’t have to be a dancer or want to take classes to contribute to our Patreon.
 Visit the page today and check out our variety of membership tiers.

 Contact us directly if you are interested in hosting a workshop, starting up a series, or taking private lessons